MeditatorE/Analysis-of-the-distribution-pattern-of-shared-bicycles/README.md

 ```

 On this map, we can see more intuitively that most of the sites have more members (orange), while a few sites with more non-members (blue) are concentrated around famous attractions in Washington DC, such as the Lincoln Memorial, which has the largest number of non-members. **It can be inferred that these non-members may include a large number of tourists from other places.**

+We have provided an interactive map for this section.
+Please download [washington_map_member.html](https://github.com/MeditatorE/Analysis-of-the-distribution-pattern-of-shared-bicycles/blob/main/html/washington_map_member.html) and open it in your browser.

 ![](https://github.com/MeditatorE/Analysis-of-the-distribution-pattern-of-shared-bicycles/blob/main/result_picture/washington_map_member.png)

 **Conclusion:**